 Client usage

 Starting the ThinLinc client is normally easy, but the method can differ somewhat between the available operating systems.
-See Client Platforms for instructions on how to start the client on different platforms.
+See Installation for instructions on how to start the client on different platforms.

 The started ThinLinc client